vineetred/flowy/flowy/README.md

 * The wallpapers inside the directory must be named sequentially.
 * For example, if you have 11 wallpapers, the names must be ```paper-01.jpg, paper-02.jpg...```.
 * It does not matter what the names of the files are as long as they are sequential.
+* Ensure that no matter which OS you are running flowy on, stick to quoted UNIX notation when providing the directory.

 ## Solar - Sunrise and Sunset
 * Flowy can take into account your location's sunrise and sunset timings.